Research Team

 ABANTI aims to study the spatio-temporal evolution of massive snow algae blooms on Livingston Island (South Shetland Islands, Antarctica), a growing phenomenon that has significant implications for snow melting, biodiversity, and the biogeochemistry of Antarctic ecosystems - currently a topic of great international interest.

-This project represents a unique opportunity to integrate two complementary and rarely combined approaches - remote sensing and polar plant physiology - together with artificial intelligence techniques in a context of high scientific relevance linked to climate change.
-It aligns with the main objective of the PolarCSIC network to create connections and foster the training of young researchers in remote sensing and biology applied to polar research.
+This research represents a unique opportunity to integrate two complementary and rarely combined approaches - remote sensing and polar plant physiology - together with artificial intelligence techniques in a context of high scientific relevance linked to climate change.

 Snow Algae Blooms on Livingston Island